 Aubergines are tender and in temperate climates are best grown under glass rather than outside where they will struggle to thrive in anything but a long hot summer.
 The large striking fruits range in colour from the darkest purple, to white (hence aubergine or eggplant as they resemble eggs) and all shades in between.
 There are even striped varieties!
 They taste delicious when cooked, stuffed with meat, rice or vegetables or when used to make ratatouille or moussaka.

 How to Grow Aubergines in the UK

-Grow under glass in grow bags or pots using a peat free potting mix.
+Grow under glass in grow bags or planters using a peat free potting mix.
 Plants grown outside require a fertile, well-drained soil and should have a general fertiliser applied before planting.
 Aubergines thrive in a warm sunny spot that is sheltered from the wind.
-If you don't have a greenhouse try a Sunbubble, Grower Frame or Lantern Cloche.
+If you don't have a greenhouse try a Sunbubble, or Grower Frame .